-- 8 out due to coronavirus 6 awaiting results - 3 have been called up and activated by Massachusetts National Guard - Smoke detector inspections began Monday, June 15, 2020 for homes and daycares

-- Announced Food Drive to help residents in need.
+- 8 out due to coronavirus one positive and seven awaiting results - 31 quarantined awaiting testing results - 3 have been called up and activated by Massachusetts National Guard - Smoke detector inspections began Monday, June 15, 2020 for homes and daycares - Announced Food Drive to help residents in need.
 Non-perishable food items can be donated and dropped off at city fire stations.
-Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to respond to fires and calls for service - SFD reminds residents to be mindful and careful with smoking materials and other flammable items and with kitchen fires
+Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects.

+- Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Continues to respond to fires and calls for service - SFD reminds residents to be mindful and careful with smoking materials and other flammable items and with kitchen fires